klinecharts/KLineChart/docs/en/shape.md

   // Check whether the mouse point is on the graph, it is a callback method, a required field
   // key The key given when creating the data source
-  // type graphics type
+  // type shape element type
-  // dataSource graphic information
+  // dataSource shape information
   // eventCoordinate current mouse coordinate
   // Need to return boolean value
-  checkEventCoordinateOnGraphic: ({ key, type, dataSource, eventCoordinate }) => {},
+  checkEventCoordinateOnShape: ({ key, type, dataSource, eventCoordinate }) => {},

-  // Creating a graphic data source is a callback method.
-It must be a field and needs to return graphic data
+  // Creating a shape data source is a callback method.
+It must be a field and needs to return shape data
   // step current step
   // points time price point information
   // coordinates time price point corresponding axis information